diovisgood/diovisgood.github.io/_portfolio/rtsmunity-prematch-predictor.md

     text: "Creating a logistic regression models"
 ---

-RTS Munity is an e-sport odds and trading provider.
+RTS Munity is an e-sports betting and trading provider.
+There are many online tournaments held every day, and there are a lot of people watching them online and making their bets.
+RTS Munity analyzes the gameplay and gives the chances (probabilities) of winning a particular team in real time.

 I implemented a bundle of small models for predictions of different match outcomes for bets on e-sports games.
 Predictions were made based on some preliminary data available.

-## Challenge
+## Challenges

 The challenge for me was the necessity to use the **R-language**, which I had no experience earlier.